Unless you fall off, cycling carries a relatively low risk of injury.

 The condition often comes about after long rides where you’ve been keeping your hands in the same position for extended periods of time.

-It’s not just caused by the pressure from your weight but also the transmission of road ‘buzz’ and vibration through the bars.
+Hand pain isn’t just by the pressure from your weight but also the transmission of road ‘buzz’ and vibration through the bars.

 If you suffer from this, the ﬁrst thing to address is your riding position to take pressure off your hands and redistribute your bodyweight more appropriately.